ReSwift/Recombine/README.md

 A non-comprehensive list of benefits:
 - **Type-safe**: Recombine uses concrete types, not protocols, for its actions.
 If you're using enums for your actions (and you should), switch cases will alert you to all of the locations that need updating whenever you make changes to your implementation.
 - **Screenshotting**: Since your entire app state is driven by actions, you can serialise lists of actions into JSON, pipe them into the app via XCUITest environment variables, and deserialise them into lists of actions to be applied after pressing a single clear overlay button on top of your entire view hierarcy (which notifies the application that you've taken a screenshot and it can continue).
 No fussing about with button labels and writing specific logic that will break with UI redesigns.
 - **Replay**: When a user experiences a bug, they can send you a bug report with all of the actions taken up to that point in the application included (please make sure to fuzz out user-sensitive data when collecting these actions).
-By keeping a `[TimeInterval: [RefinedAction]]` object for use in debugging into which you record your actions (the time interval being the amount of seconds elapsed since the app started), you can replay these actions using a custom handler and see the weird timing bugs that somehow users are amazing at creating, but developers are rarely able to reproduce.
+By keeping a `[TimeInterval: [SyncAction]]` object for use in debugging into which you record your actions (the time interval being the amount of seconds elapsed since the app started), you can replay these actions using a custom handler and see the weird timing bugs that somehow users are amazing at creating, but developers are rarely able to reproduce.
 - **Lensing**: Since Recombine dictates that the structure of your code should be like a type-pyramid, it can get rather awkward when you're twelve views down in the stack having to access `state.user.config.information.name.displayName` and update it using `.config(.user(.info(.name(.displayName("Evan Czaplicki")))))`.
 That's where lensing comes in!
 Using the power of `@StateObject`, you can inject lensed stores that can only access a subset of the state, and only send a subset of actions, as per their needs.
 You can inject as many lensed stores as you like, which allows for hassle free lensing into your user state, navigation state, and so on, using multiple `LensedStore` types in any view that requires access to multiple deep nested locations.
 An added benefit to lensing is that your view won't be refreshed by irrelevant changes to the outer state, since lensed states are required to be `Equatable`.

 # About Recombine